Table of Contents

-The purified Lac is used in Ayurveda for treatment of hiccups, cough, coughing up blood or blood stained mucus and dhatu-gat fever.
+The purified Lac is used in Ayurveda for the treatment of hiccups, cough, coughing up blood or blood stained mucus and dhatu-gat fever.

 Lakshadi guggul /Laksha Guggul, contains Lac along with guggul, hathjod, arjuna, ashwagandha and Nagbala.
 This medicine is indicated in fracture of bone, improper bone alignment and ostealgia/Pain in a bone.
 Another important formulation is Chandan Bala Laxadi Tail.
-This medicated oil is used in treatment of chronic fever, remittent fevers, lumbago, myalgia, epilepsy and hysteria.
+This medicated oil is used in the treatment of chronic fever, remittent fevers, lumbago, myalgia, epilepsy and hysteria.

-In Unani, Lac is considered tonic for liver, stomach and intestine.
+In Unani, Lac is considered tonic for the liver, stomach and intestine.
 It is haemostasis (causes bleeding to stop), resolvent of obstructions, jaundice, dropsy, kidney, and to reduces fat.

 Lac is used in Unani medicine system to make medicine ‘Safoofe muhazzil’ an anti-obesity drug.
 Some other Unani medicines which contain Lac as ingredient are Dwaul Luk, Dwaul zarishk, Qurse ambar baris and Qursz Luk.

 Lakh is secretion of an insect (Laccifer lacca family Coccoidea; scale insects) which feeds on a ficus, croton, and ber tree.
 Its common host tree include Banyan, Peepal, Khadira/Acacia catechu, Ber/Zizyphus mauritiana and Palas /Butea monospema.